Phil Spitalny

-Phil Spitalny (November 7, 1890 – October 11, 1970) was a Russian Empire-born American musician, music critic, composer, and bandleader heard often on radio during the 1930s and 1940s.
+Phil Spitalny (November 7, 1890 – October 11, 1970) was a Russian-born American musician, music critic, composer, and bandleader heard often on radio during the 1930s and 1940s.
 He rose to fame after he led an all-female orchestra, a novelty at the time.

 Early years

-Spitalny was born into a Jewish family of musicians in Tetiiv, Russian Empire and later was a student at the Odessa Conservatory of Music.
+Spitalny was born into a Jewish family of musicians in Tetiyev, Russian Empire and later was a student at the Odessa Conservatory of Music.
 A child prodigy on clarinet, he toured Russia and came to the United States in 1905 or 1906.

 Orchestra

 After playing with bands in Cleveland, Spitalny moved to Boston to direct the orchestra at a theater.
 Later, he returned to Cleveland, where he led his own orchestra, then went to New York to lead the orchestra at the Pennsylvania Hotel.
 For two years, he conducted the orchestra at the Stanley Theatre in Pittsburgh, Pennsylvania.

 He led orchestras under the name Phil Spitalny and His All-Girl Orchestra, beginning with Hour of Charm Orchestra on his radio program The Hour of Charm in 1934.
 Spitalny and Evelyn Kaye Klein auditioned over one thousand women to fill the twenty-two piece orchestra.
 Klein was the featured performer, a virtuoso violinist introduced as Evelyn and her Magic Violin.
-The program lasted for over ten years on radio.
-He and Klein married in 1946.
+The orchestra also featured acclaimed drummer Viola Smith.
+The radio program lasted for over ten years.
+Spitalny and Klein married in 1946.

 The orchestra made a guest appearance in the Abbott and Costello movie Here Come the Co-Eds in 1945.
 Spitalny also appeared in When Johnny Comes Marching Home (1942) and on Ed Sullivan's television program Toast of the Town.